 Children's preferences can be changed (Viau, Lidz, & Musolino 2010) If children are primed with the inverse interpretation, they can more easily access the inverse interpretation in other sentences.

-∀ ∃

 Everyone saw a movie last night.

-Primed with context that supports this one (inverse):

-scope: a >> every ("a has scope over every")

-For a movie m, every person saw m.

-↓

-Children's preferences can be changed (Viau, Lidz, & Musolino 2010) If children are primed with the inverse interpretation, they can more easily access the inverse interpretation in other sentences.
-Every horse didn't jump over the fence.
+Primed with a >> every Every horse didn't jump over the fence.
 More likely to get this one (inverse): scope: n't >> every ("n't has scope over every") It is not the case that every horse jumped over the fence.